Magnetic Anisotropy in Spin-3/2 with Heavy Ligand in Honeycomb Mott Insulators: Application to CrI$_3$: Introduction

 In parallel theoretical interest in the ground state of higher-spin Kitaev models was initiated by classical model studies.\cite{Baskaran2008SpinS,Oitmaa2018SpinS} The classical Kitaev model has a macroscopic degeneracy named a classical spin liquid\cite{Baskaran2008SpinS}, but the higher-spin quantum Kitaev model is not exactly solvable, and the ground state is currently unknown.
-Various numerical studies such as exact diagonalization on S=1 suggested that the ground state is possibly a spin liquid with gapless excitations.\cite{Nasu2018S=1} These studies were mainly theoretical interests, until a microscopic derivation of the S=1 Kitaev model in multi-orbital systems was found.\cite{Peter2019HigherK} A heavy ligand spin-orbit coupling (SOC) and strong Hund\rq{}s coupling in $e_{\rm g}$-orbitals is a way to generate S=1 bond-dependent Kitaev interaction.
+Various numerical studies such as exact diagonalization on S=1 suggested that the ground state is possibly a spin liquid with gapless excitations.\cite{Nasu2018S=1} These studies were mainly of theoretical interest, until a microscopic derivation of the S=1 Kitaev-Heisenberg model in multi-orbital systems was found.\cite{Peter2019HigherK} Heavy ligand spin-orbit coupling (SOC) and strong Hund\rq{}s coupling in $e_{\rm g}$ orbitals is a way to generate S=1 bond-dependent Kitaev interaction.
 The magnetic field effects on the S=1 Kitaev model have also been investigated.\cite{Hickey2020S=1,Zhu2020S=1,Khait2020S=1}

-The bond-dependent interactions have recently been adopted into TMT systems, because the nearest neighbour (n.n.)
-Heisenberg $J$, Kitaev $K$ and $\Gamma$ interactions are allowed based on the symmetry of the lattice.\cite{rau2014prl,YamajiPRL2014,KatukuriNJP2014} In particular, ferromagnetism in a single-layer CrI$_3$ has generated excitement in recent years. \cite{HangJMCC2015, TorelliIOP2018, AlexanderPRC2018,ZhengNANO2018, WebsterPRB2018, JiwuAIP2018, WuNC2019, olsenMRS2019, IgorPRB2019, KumarIOP2019, ChangsongPRL2020, OlegJPC2020, PizzocheroIOP2020, NunezPRB2020,Soriano2020CrX3} CrI$_3$ is a ferromagnetic (FM) insulator with Tc $\sim$ 61K for bulk samples.\cite{Handy1952JoACS,Dillon1965CrI3,McGuire2015CoM} A single layer CrI$_3$ was successfully synthesized, which showed an FM ordering at Tc $\sim$ 45K. \cite{Huang2017MonolayerCrI3} The two-dimensional FM Heisenberg model is insufficient to explain finite $T_c$, i.e., the Mermin-Wagner theorem\cite{MerminWagnerPRL1966}, and several theoretical models were proposed to explain the magnetic anisotropy.
-They include the XXZ model\cite{Lado2017XXZ,Kim2019XXZ}, Ising anisotropy and Kitaev\cite{Xu2018Kitaev}, and large Kitaev and small symmetric off-diagonal $\Gamma$ interactions\cite{Lee2020PRL}.
+The bond-dependent interactions have recently been adopted into TMT systems, because the nearest neighbor (n.n.)
+Heisenberg $J$, Kitaev $K$ and $\Gamma$ interactions are allowed based on the symmetry of the lattice.\cite{rau2014prl,YamajiPRL2014,KatukuriNJP2014} In particular, ferromagnetism in a single-layer CrI$_3$ has generated excitement in recent years. \cite{HangJMCC2015, TorelliIOP2018, AlexanderPRC2018,ZhengNANO2018, WebsterPRB2018, JiwuAIP2018, WuNC2019, olsenMRS2019, IgorPRB2019, KumarIOP2019, ChangsongPRL2020, OlegJPC2020, PizzocheroIOP2020, NunezPRB2020,Soriano2020CrX3} CrI$_3$ is a ferromagnetic (FM) insulator with $T_c\sim$ 61K for bulk samples.\cite{Handy1952JoACS,Dillon1965CrI3,McGuire2015CoM} Single-layer CrI$_3$ was successfully synthesized, which showed an FM ordering with $T_c\sim$ 45K. \cite{Huang2017MonolayerCrI3} The two-dimensional FM Heisenberg model is insufficient to explain finite $T_c$, i.e., the Mermin-Wagner theorem\cite{MerminWagnerPRL1966}, and several theoretical models were proposed to explain the magnetic anisotropy.
+They include the XXZ model\cite{Lado2017XXZ,Kim2019XXZ}, single-ion anisotropy and Kitaev\cite{Xu2018Kitaev}, and large Kitaev and small symmetric off-diagonal $\Gamma$ interactions\cite{Lee2020PRL}.